 Yajaira joins us in technical work, but she is also a professional behaviorist for other organizations.
 After this pandemic wears off, we’d like to send her to your science class, for technical support of your students.

-Laura is a child-development student, and in her spare time she helps us with assembling the customized science kits that we lend to science teachers.
-A lot of the pre-delivery testing of materials goes through Laura, so if you have detailed questions about your kit, we can put you in touch with her!
+Laura is a child-development student at CSULA.
+In her spare time she helps us with assembling the customized science kits that we lend to science teachers.

 These are local college students.
 They are giving us specialized technical support in their respective fields of study, via federal work-study grants.